legendddhgf/Text2RPG/README.md

 - `c` declares a character  with the given unique name
 - `d` is modified to provide an (optionally multi-line) description of the
 - character  given by the last `c`, or alternatively the item given by the last `i`, or the power given by the last `p`
+- `I` defines an inventory for that character
+- `A` adds items into the inventory
-- `q` defines quantity conditions for the item given by the last `i`
+- `q` defines quantity conditions for the item by the last `A`
-    - these conditions set the maximum/minimum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0
+    - These conditions set the maximum/nimum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0
+- `M` defines the maximum inventory the character can carry
 - `p` declares a power with the given unique name
 - `e` defines an entry condition that must be satisfied in order to enter the room given by the last `r`, or take the transition given by the last `o` if it appears before the `t` of that transition, with a given priority
     - This condition bypasses the initial condition set inside `r`,  resolving to `TRUE` if the player has equal the given name of the `r`
     - If an entry condition is not satisfied, the initial condition set inside `r` applies.

-- `npc` declares a NPC with the given unique name
+- `n` declares a NPC with the given unique name
 - `Q` declares a quest with the given unique name
-- `d` provides an (optionally multi-line) description of the NPC given by the last `npc`, or alternatively the quest given by the last `Q`
+- `d` provides an (optionally multi-line) description of the NPC given by the last `n`, or alternatively the quest given by the last `Q`
 - `a` defines an action to be performed upon receveing the quest specific by the last `Q`
 - `e` defines an entry condition that must be satisfied in order to complete the quest `Q`
     - Multiple `e` tags defined for the same entity are logcally `&&`'ed (must all be met)
     - This condition is defined by the quantity of the given item the player has,or the quantity of the monster the player kills, resvoling to `TRUE` if the play has equal/greater than or equal the given value of the item with the operator >=/=
-- `mv` moves the NPC to the room `r`, alternatively moves the item to the character upon completion of a quest `Q`

 ## Credits:
 - Isaak Cherdak (@legendddhgf) - Lead Developer and Product Owner